CellArchLab/slabify-et/README.md

 ## Applications
 A lamella slab mask can be useful in different scenarios when processing cellular cryo-ET data, for example:

+* Removing obvious false positives outside the lamella in particle picking (e.g. by template matching)
 * Speeding up template matching by avoiding searches in the void, as implemented in [STOPGAP](https://github.com/wan-lab-vanderbilt/STOPGAP), [GAPSTOP](https://gitlab.mpcdf.mpg.de/bturo/gapstop_tm) and [pytom-match-pick](https://github.com/SBC-Utrecht/pytom-match-pick)
-* Removing obvious false positives outside the lamella in particle picking (e.g. by template matching)
 * Clipping segmentations
-* Selecting only "interesting" subtomograms for training denoising, as in [IsoNet](https://github.com/IsoNet-cryoET/IsoNet) and [DeepDeWedge](https://github.com/MLI-lab/DeepDeWedge)
+* Selecting only "interesting" subtomograms for training denoising networks, as in [IsoNet](https://github.com/IsoNet-cryoET/IsoNet) and [DeepDeWedge](https://github.com/MLI-lab/DeepDeWedge)
 * Assessing particle distribution within the lamella

 # Installation